unic/bob-dizzy/docs/README.md

   </NugetPackages>
 ```

 The `NugetPackages` node must contain a list of `Package`'s.
-A package have the following attributes:
+A package has the following attributes:

 | ID | The id of the NuGet package |
 | Target | The folder inside the Web-Root where the content of the NuGet package will be extracted. |